About the Course

-You can buy a physical i>clicker at the bookstore for $45.35 plus tax with no registration fees.
+You can buy a physical i>clicker at the bookstore.
 You buy a clicker once and can use it for all classes that require it throughout your UConn career.
-The Co-op will buy back an i>clicker in good condition for about $20.
+The bookstore will buy back an i>clicker in good condition for about $20.
 You can also buy one from another student or even share a clicker with a friend — so long as that friend is not also taking this class.

 You can use REEF Polling, which is software that allows you to use your laptop, tablet, or phone as a clicker.

 To register your i>clicker, use the i>clicker Registration link in the HuskyCT menu at left.
 You must register in order to get credit for participation.
 NOTE: because UConn has moved to a new version of iClicker software, you must re-register your clicker even if you already registered it in a previous semester.

 Note: if I catch anyone entering responses for someone else not in attendance, I will consider it a breach of academic integrity, and both will get a zero for class participation.